programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 Here we create two dictionaries, one for the titles, and one for the subjects.
 We have to test if the subject field has `$a` subfield, but we do not have to do the trick with the record level subject list.
 At the end we create two data frames, and thus we can run statistical analysis, such as listing the top subject headings with `value_counts()`.
 One can imagine a data frame as a list of Series objects each representing an individual column.
 Series' `value_counts()` method counts the occurrences of individual values, and sorts it by descending number, so `head` shows the most frequent subject headings.

-#### Data analysis and visualization
+#### Data analysis

-##### Preprocessing MARCXML with PyMARC and pandas

-In the previous section we downloaded MARCXML files from Yale's catalogue and decompressed them into the `raw-data/yale/` directory, finally created Pandas DataFrame from a single file.
-This section picks up from there: we'll turn multiple XML files into a Pandas DataFrame and use it to ask questions about what the collection contains.

-##### What we're building

-By the end of this section you'll have three small reusable functions that work together:
+So far we have extracted records from a single file and seen two ways to handle repeatable fields.
+Now we'll put that extraction on a reusable footing and use it to ask a comparative question: given two catalogues, how does each describe the same kind of material?
+To get there we'll build three small functions that work together, then apply them across two files:

 1. **`extract_to_dataframe`** turns one or more MARCXML files into a DataFrame.
 2. **`headings_matching`** finds all subject headings in a DataFrame that mention a given keyword.
 3. **`compare_sets`** takes two sets and reports what's shared and what's only on one side.

-Each function does one thing.
-Together they let us ask comparative questions across catalogues without writing complicated code.

-We'll work through:

-1. Reading a MARCXML file one record at a time with PyMARC
-2. Extracting four fields, record ID, title, author, and subject headings
-3. Handling subjects, which can repeat within a single record
-4. Wrapping extraction in a reusable function so the same logic runs on any MARCXML file
-5. Filtering for records that mention a topic, then comparing how two catalogues describe that topic

-##### What you need before you start
-- At least two MARCXML files in `raw-data/yale/` from the data acquisition section.
-We'll use `bib_20250706_full_000_00.xml` and `bib_20250706_full_000_01.xml`, but any two will work, just change the file names below.

 ##### Function 1: `extract_to_dataframe`

-The previously described `map_xml(process_record, path)` approach works, but it has a problem: `ids`, `titles`, and `authors` are loose variables that `process_record` reaches into.
-If we want to run the same extraction on a different file, we have to remember to reset the lists, and `process_record` only works in a context where those lists already exist.
-The fix is to wrap everything together into one function, which we'll do once we've added subjects.

-This function takes one or more file paths and returns a DataFrame with one row per record.
-It packages everything we've built so far, plus subject extraction, into a single self-contained call.
+Wrapping the whole extraction in a function lets us reuse it: each call takes a file path and returns a fresh DataFrame, so we can run it on as many files as we like.
+This function also adds subject extraction to the fields we pulled earlier.

 ```python
 from pymarc import map_xml